-Taking inspiration from object-oriented programming, StarkNet distinguishes between a contract and its implementation by separating contracts into classes and instances.
+Taking inspiration from object-oriented programming, Starknet distinguishes between a contract and its implementation by separating contracts into classes and instances.

-Each class is identified by its class hash, which is analogous to a class name in an object oriented programming language.
+Each class is identified by its class hash, which is analogous to a class name in an object-oriented programming language.
 A contract instance is a deployed contract corresponding to a class.

-New classes can be added to the state of StarkNet with the
+New classes can be added to the state of Starknet with the

 declare transaction.
 New instances of a previously declared class

 To use the functionality of a declared class, without deploying an instance of that class, you

 call in the world of classes.
 You can use class code directly, instead of having a placeholder contract deployed, which is used only for its code.